imos/imosh/doc/var/strval.sh.md

-# func::strval
+# strval
-func::strval -- Casts a variable as a string value.
+strval -- Casts a variable as a string value.

 Casts variable into string type.